kudobuilder/kudo/docs/cli.md

 ```

 Apparently, KUDO's tree view makes this information easier to understand and prevents you from putting together the bits and pieces of various commands.

+### Delete an Instance

+An instance can be deleted (uninstalled from the cluster) using `kubectl delete instances <instanceName>`.
+The deletion of an instance triggers the removal of all the objects owned by it.

 ### Get the History to PlanExecutions